Sculptures in Concurrency: Conclusion

 \paragraph*{Acknowledgements}

-The authors are grateful to Lisbeth Fajstrup, Samuel Mimram and Emm\-anuel Haucourt for multiple fruitful discussions on the subject of this paper, and Martin Steffen and Olaf Owe for help with this draft.
+The authors are grateful to Lisbeth Fajstrup, Samuel Mimram and Emm\-anuel Haucourt for multiple fruitful discussions on the subject of this paper, and to Martin Steffen and Olaf Owe for help with an early version of this paper.